 - If you’re on a desktop, update your browser and plug-ins.

-Video visits are available for the following conditions:
+Video visits are available to adults for the following conditions:

 |• Sinus problems*||• Sore throat||• STD counselling|